AlisCode/fabriko/README.md

 # Fabriko

-Easy factories for your test fixtures.
+A Rust library to easily write safe and flexible factories for your test fixtures.
-Inspired by `factory_bot`, but all in safe Rust.
+Inspired by Ruby's `factory_bot`, but all in safe Rust.
 Flexible so you can use it too.

 Supports: